-The Ministry of Economic Affairs, in cooperation with the local chambers of commerce and locally operating banks, improves the availability of capital to entrepreneurs on Bonaire, St. Eustatius and Saba through microfinance.
+The Ministry of Economic Affairs and Climate Policy, in cooperation with the local chambers of commerce and locally operating banks, improves the availability of capital to entrepreneurs on Bonaire, St. Eustatius and Saba through microfinance.

 Microfinance means coaching and credit up to 44,000 dollars (35,000 Euro).
 Microfinance promotes business and helps to improve the quality of entrepreneurship.
 Since January 2012, banks in the Caribbean Netherlands have been able to grant their microcredit loans under the government-guaranteed scheme for loans to small- and medium-sized enterprises (BMKB).